FlukeFan/rgb-playground/cf/PassiveView/readme.txt

 PassiveViewDemo
 ===============

-Some sample code to demonstrate testing a Compact Framework using Passive View.
+Some sample code to demonstrate testing a Compact Framework application using Passive View.

 To build: